sparkfun/SparkFun_RTK_Firmware/docs/intro.md

     ![RTK Facet Boot Display](<img/Displays/SparkFun RTK Facet Boot Display.png>)

-4. Put the RTK device into configuration mode by pressing the POWER or SETUP button until the Config menu is highlighted.
+4. Put the RTK device into configuration mode by tapping the POWER or SETUP button multiple times until the Config menu is highlighted.

     ![Config menu highlighted on the display](<img/Displays/SparkFun RTK Config Display.png>)

 5. From your phone, connect to the WiFi network *RTK Config*.

-6. Open a browser (Chrome is preferred) and type **192.168.4.1** into the address bar.
+6. Open a browser (Chrome is preferred) and type **rtk.local** into the address bar.
+Note: Devices with older firmware may still need to enter **192.168.4.1**.

 7. Under the *System Configuration* menu, change the **Bluetooth Protocol** to **BLE**.
-Then click *Save* and then *Exit*.
+Then click **Save Configuration** and then **Exit and Reset**.
 The unit will now reboot.

     ![Configure Bluetooth Protocol in WiFi Config](<img/WiFi Config/SparkFun RTK Change Bluetooth to BLE.png>)

-8. From your cell phone, disconnect from the *RTK Config* WiFi network and make sure Bluetooth is enabled on your iOS device Settings.
+8. You should now be disconnected from the *RTK Config* WiFi network.
+Make sure Bluetooth is enabled on your iOS device Settings.
 The RTK device will not appear in the OTHER DEVICES list.
 That is OK.

     ![iOS Bluetooth settings](<img/iOS/SparkFun RTK iOS Bluetooth Devices.png>)

 9. Open SW Maps.
 Select ‘New Project’ and give your project a name like ‘RTK Project’.

-10. Press the SW Maps icon in the top left corner and select Bluetooth GNSS.
+10. Press the SW Maps icon in the top left corner of the home screen and select Bluetooth GNSS.
+You will need to agree to allow a Bluetooth connection.
 Set the *Instrument Model* to **Generic NMEA (Bluetooth LE)**.
 Press 'Scan' and your RTK device should appear.
 Select it then press the ‘Connect’ button in the bottom left corner.
-SW Maps will show a warning that the instrument height is 0m.
-That’s ok.

 11. Once connected, have a look at the display on the RTK device.
 You should see the MAC address disappear and be replaced by the Bluetooth icon.
 You’re connected!